followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/editCellTemplate.md

 <!--fullDescription-->
 The **cellInfo** object has the following fields:

+- **setValue(newValue)**: <font size="-1">Method</font>
+Sets a new cell value.

+ [note] A call of this method tells the widget that the value has been changed.
+Because of this, in *batch* [edit mode]({basewidgetpath}/Configuration/editing/#mode), an edited cell can be highlighted even if its value was not actually changed, for example, if a user switched this cell into the editing state and then immediately switched it back without changing the value.
+To prevent this behavior, check that the value has actually been changed before calling the **setValue(newValue)** method.

 - **data**: <font size="-1">Object</font>
 The data of the row to which the cell belongs.
 - **component**: <font size="-1">Object</font>